Empty Nest. Full Opportunity.

 How did you get started on your path to truck ownership?

 We were looking for something that was easier to drive than a tractor-trailer that offered a better lifestyle.
 We did some research and called Panther because we knew their fleet included straight trucks, and they are a great company with a very good reputation.
 After contacting our recruiter, we told them about our desire to be owners.
 Since Panther doesn't actually sell trucks, they told us about ES and their Path to Ownership (PTO).
 It wasn't long before I got a call from ES Recruiter, Kim Smith.
 She went into more detail about the PTO, explaining that we could drive one of ES’s trucks (while running for Panther), for a specified amount of time.
 During that time period, our attitude, aptitude, work ethic and work history would be evaluated, along with our ability to generate revenue.
 And if we met all of the criteria, we could qualify to buy our own truck.

 The opportunity sounded really good!
 We soon made the trip to ES headquarters in Southaven, Mississippi and picked up a late model Cascadia from ES's fleet and began our new business as contract drivers.
 We also met the ES team and got to know them on a personal basis -- that was in January of this year.
 There was a learning curve to being expediters and driving a straight truck, but our Service Coordinator, Bobby Gardner was with us every step of the way as we settled into what turned out to be a profitable endeavor.

-Can you tell us more about your Path to Ownership?
+Blair, can you tell us about continuing the Path to Ownership?